GADA 601: The battle for the capital

 On June 3 GADA lost four men to a missile strike.
 While at least two Skyguard units were fighting off an air attack – believed at that time to be conducted by Harriers - two missiles were fired by one Vulcan bomber involved in the operation Black Buck six.
 The long-range radars switched off their emissions as usual, but the two Skyguard systems waited until it was too late for one of them.
 Second Lt.
-Fernando Ignacio Huergo's section claims that they locked on to a "bomb" and destroyed it in mid-air – it maybe they hit one of the missiles - but at the same time of this explosion, another blast was heard.
+Fernando Ignacio Huergo's section claims that they locked on to a "bomb" and destroyed it in mid-air – it maybe hit one of the missiles - but at the same time of this explosion, another blast was heard.
 The other missile, mounted on the radar wave of the 1st section of battery A's Skyguard had hit its target.
 First Lt.
 Alejandro Dachary, and three of his men were killed.
 Another soldier survived the attack.
 Apparently, the operator, warned by the alarm, turned off the radar, but the missile was already in terminal phase and struck home anyway.
 The bomber, Vulcan XM597, was forced to divert to Rio de Janeiro in Brazil during the returning trip after its in-flight refuelling probe broke.
 One of the missiles it was carrying was ditched into the ocean to reduce drag, but the other remained stuck on the pylon and could not be released.
 Sensitive documents containing classified information were jettisoned into the sea via the crew hatch, and a "Mayday" signal was sent.
 The aircraft was eventually cleared to land by Brazilian authorities.
 The Vulcan remained interned for nine days and returned along with its crew on 11 June.
 However, the remaining Shrike missile was confiscated.